-In order to comply with legislative action, Senate Bill 5917, the following changes were made to Credit for Prior Learning by the mandated date of September 15, 2018:
+In order to comply with legislative action, Senate Bill 5917 and Senate Bill 5410, the following changes were made to Academic Credit for Prior Learning by the mandated dates:

-- Students no longer have to have an academic record at Clark before credits can be awarded. (this formerly appeared under Additional CPL Information)
+- Students no longer have to have an academic record at Clark before credits can be awarded. (this formerly appeared under Additional Academic Credit for Prior Learing Policy Information)

-Currently, students at Clark may utilize the following types of PLA through the Credit for Prior Learning (CPL) Program:
+Currently, students at Clark may utilize the following types of Prior Learning Assessment through the Academic Credit for Prior Learning (ACPL) Program: